Update March 2022: Drone wars in Ukraine is highlighting many of the same issues reported below.

 Apparently, Fomin was referring to January 6, when Russian forces shot down seven drones with anti-aircraft missiles and crash-landed seven by jamming the drones’ flight control systems.

-Unclear why seven and seven was reported as a group of 13 drones.
+Unclear why seven and seven was reported as a group total of 13 drones.

-The rising scale of drone operations by Russia is part of a tale (pun intended) of their newfound ability to turn the U.S. into a dog they hope to wag around.
+The rising scale of drone operations by Russia is part of a tale (pun intended) of their newfound ability to turn the U.S. into a dog they hope to wag around (even though last year that turned out very badly for them).